Ghost Valley Raiders

 Ghost Valley Raiders is a 1940 American Western film directed by George Sherman and written by Bennett Cohen.
 The film stars Don "Red" Barry, Lona Andre, LeRoy Mason, Tom London, Jack Ingram and Ralph Peters.
 The film was released on March 26, 1940, by Republic Pictures.

 Plot

-Government agent Tim Brandon, comes to Silver City to investigate a series of stagecoach and gold shipment disappearances.
-During the investigation he teams with the local sheriff and stagecoach line worker Linda to take on the local gang responsible for the disappearances.
+Government agent Tim Brandon comes to Silver City to investigate a series of stagecoach and gold shipment disappearances.
+He teams with the local sheriff and stagecoach line worker Linda to take on the local gang responsible for the disappearances.